A multi-language toolkit for the semi-automated checking of research outputs: THE SACRO TOOLKIT

 Python is a popular multi-platform language widely used for data analysis and machine learning.
-PyPI\footnote{\url{https://www.pypi.org}} provides a simple package management system for distributing open source Python libraries.
+PyPI provides a simple and easy to use package management system for distributing open source Python libraries.
 Pandas~\cite{pandas} and the statsmodels~\cite{statsmodels} Python libraries are mature, popular, and well-supported packages for data analysis, statistical testing, and statistical data exploration.
-Pandas is currently used by more than 55\% of all Python users\footnote{\url{https://lp.jetbrains.com/python-developers-survey-2021/}}.
+Pandas is used by more than 55\% of all Python users~\cite{JetBrains:2021}.

 The use of Python as the primary implementation therefore enables the leveraging of existing expertise and community support with these packages so that the ACRO front-end can be as similar to the API researchers already know and trust, and further facilitates the rapid development of disclosure checking functionality on the back-end.
-As the PyPI distribution system is simple and allows the use of semantic versioning, it supports a rapid and iterative develop-and-deploy strategy to provide continuing functionality and improvements.